 Support of this installation is consistent with LMDC's mission to create a permanent memorial honoring those lost.
-It has provided a valuable public service in that its continuation will help ensure that on each anniversary of September 11, 2001, the thousands of people who were killed that day and the loss of the WTC and its impact on New York City and beyond will continue to be commemorated.
+It will provide a valuable public service in that its continuation will ensure that on each anniversary of September 11, 2001, the thousands of people who were killed that day and the loss of the WTC and its impact on New York City and beyond will be commemorated.
 In addition, the WTC Site Memorial Competition jury recommended, in their selection of Reflecting Absence as a permanent memorial on the WTC site, that provisions be made to accommodate the annual showing of Tribute in Light as part of the memorial experience.
-Prior to the completion of the permanent memorial, it served as an interim memorial to those who were killed on that day.
+Prior to the completion of the permanent memorial, it will serve as an interim memorial to those who were killed on that day.

-Thousands of relatives and friends of the nearly 3,000 victims of September 11, 2001 and February 26, 1993 have benefitted from the memorial to their loved ones.
-Others immediately affected by the events, including survivors and area residents and workers have also benefitted from the project.
-Those able to view Tribute in Light, even from miles away, have benefitted from its symbolic message of hope, uniting the families of those who lost loved ones, New Yorkers, the nation, and the world.
+Thousands of relatives and friends of the nearly 3,000 victims of September 11, 2001 and February 26, 1993 will benefit from the memorial to their loved ones.
+Others immediately affected by the events, including survivors and area residents and workers will also benefit from the project.
+Those able to view Tribute in Light, even from miles away, will benefit from its symbolic message of hope, uniting the families of those who lost loved ones, New Yorkers, the nation, and the world.